jiayihoffman/jiayihoffman.github.io/_posts/2025-02-22-SecurityRobot-Ros2_control.md

 To incorporate ros2_control into my robot, here are the changes I made:
 1. Update ROS 2 launch files to use standard ros2 controllers.
-2. Add two new configuration files: "ros2_control.xacro" to describe the hardware plugin and the "diffbot_controllers.yaml" file to tweak the controller behaviors.
+2. Add two new configuration files.
 3. Add the hardware plugin that communicates with the Arduino for the state and command of the motors.
 4. Create an Arduino sketch that provides encoder readings, open-loop and closed-loop control.
 5. Remove my RO2 node "motor_gpio_node".

 Here are more details about each change.
-The hardware plugin and Arduino sketch (items #3 and #4) are available from the robotics community.
+The hardware plugin and Arduino sketch (items #3 and #4) are downloaded from the robotics community.

 #### ROS 2 Launch File
 This is the robot's launch file that uses the standard ros2_controllers.
-They are controllers for the [Differential Drive](https://control.ros.org/humble/doc/ros2_controllers/doc/controllers_index.html#controllers-for-wheeled-mobile-robots) and the [Joint State Broadcaster](https://control.ros.org/humble/doc/ros2_controllers/joint_state_broadcaster/doc/userdoc.html).
+They are controllers for the [Differential Drive](https://control.ros.org/humble/doc/ros2_controllers/diff_drive_controller/doc/userdoc.html) and the [Joint State Broadcaster](https://control.ros.org/humble/doc/ros2_controllers/joint_state_broadcaster/doc/userdoc.html).

 ```
 def generate_launch_description():